ArtGateOne/ma2apc20/README.md

 !!!
 Program not work with old ma2onpc

 !!
 Program not work - if any executor have more then 1 row ! (thx Philipp Darpe)

+!
+If U see on window Undefined 1 - Your MA2 is not supported (too old)